- Erin Buck

 Don’t be so hard on yourself.
-It’s important to remember that there will be times when you may not be on schedule and are falling behind a little, that doesn’t mean you should give up.
-Life is unpredictable and there may be times that it gets in the way.
+It’s important to remember that there will be times when you may not be on schedule and are falling behind a little, but that doesn’t mean you should give up.
+Life is unpredictable, and there may be times when it gets in the way.
 If you miss a deadline or find that you are not on track, then take some time to reassess, set new deadlines and start again.
-It can be frustrating but giving up is not the answer.
+It can be frustrating, but giving up is not the answer.

 Meet Bizzybee, a fantastic virtual assistance service based in Cheshire, serving the entire UK.